White piedra: Diagnosis

 White piedra is caused by Trichosporon beigelii.
 White piedra can occur on the hair of the scalp; Trichosporon ovoides is likely the cause in this case.
 White piedra on scalp hair is rarely caused by Trichosporon inkin; pubic hair with white piedra is what T. inkin is mainly associated with.
 White piedra can occur on pubic hair; T. inkin likely causes this.

+Trichosporon mucoides can also cause white piedra.
+In such cases, a periodic acid-Schiff–diastase stain and fungal culture may aid in diagnosis.

 Treatment

 There are several approaches to treat this infectious disease.
 One approach involves shaving the affected areas.
-Another approach involves the use of antifungal medication.
+Another approach involves the use of antifungal medication, such as ketaconazole shampoo.